umbertomig/POLI30Dpublic/README.md

 ## Folders

-1. `01-Slides`: PDF of the lectures and labs
+1. `assignments`: Problem-sets and past exams
-2. `02-Assignments`: Problem-sets and past exams
+2. `coding`: R Scripts and R Markdown codes
-3. `03-Coding`: R Scripts and R Markdown codes
+3. `datasets`: Datasets used in the class
-4. `04-Datasets`: Datasets used in the class
+4. `slides`: PDF of the lectures and labs

 *Go Tritons!*